mach874k/mach874k.com/content/english/project/reallity-rpg.md

 <img src="/images/cat2d.png" alt="Yen draft" width=75% class="project_img"/>

 Yen is a Tactical Ninja Assassin.
 She is super sneaky, with invisibility skills and deadly tools.
-If you are seeing her, and if you are not dead, be sure that it is her courtesy.
+If you are seeing her, and you are not dead, be sure that it is her courtesy.

 <br>
 <br>